antiguru/rahmen/README.md

 <input>
 ```

-The input can either be a filename, a file pattern (`IMGP4*.jpg`), or a file containig a list of file names.
+The input can either be a filename, a file pattern (`IMGP4*.jpg`), or a file containing a list of file names.
 If you'd
 like to have a random image order, use the `shuf` command to create a file list
 (see the provided shell script for an example).